Mercy Health System Leadership

 Chief Financial Officer

-Debbie Bloomfield serves as the chief financial officer (CFO) for Mercy Health, a role she has held since 2013.
-As CFO, Bloomfield functions as a strategic partner to the chief executive officer, managing the financial operations of the organization, treasury, supply chain, real estate and construction.
+Debbie Bloomfield, chief financial officer (CFO) for Mercy Health since 2013, is a strategic partner to the chief executive officer, managing the financial operations of the organization, including treasury, supply chain, real estate and construction.

 Joe GageChief Human Resources Officer